 In subsequent years, the site hosted different types of Christian churches.
 During the Ottoman occupation, it became the seat of the Governor.
 (Image source –stoa.org)

 The Roman Agora of Athens and the Tower of the Winds

-Across from the library, through easy to walk pedestrians only streets spend the next half hour to visit the Roman Agora and to explore the exterior stone carvings of the Tower of the Winds.
+Across from the library, through easy-to-walk pedestrian-only streets spend the next half hour to visit the Roman Agora and to explore the exterior stone carvings of the Tower of the Winds.

-The Roman Agora of Athens was built between 19 – 11 BC, with donations by Julius Caesar and Augustus.
-When the Romans invaded Athens in AD 267, it became the centre of the city of Athens.
+The Roman Agora of Athens was built between 19 – 11 BCE, with donations by Julius Caesar and Augustus.
+When the Romans invaded Athens in 267 CE, it became the center of the city of Athens.

-Built in the 1st century BC by the astronomer Andronicus, entirely of white Pentelic marble, octagonal in shape.
-An ancient weather observatory originally used to identify the direction of the wind with sundials on the external walls and a water clock in the interior.
+Built in the 1st century BCE by the astronomer Andronicus, entirely of white Pentelic marble, octagonal in shape.
+An ancient weather observatory was originally used to identify the direction of the wind with sundials on the external walls and a water clock in the interior.